 Assume we have a 100W amplifier and 70W speaker.
-Now when this system produces a sound and then there will be no distortion because the input current (amps wattage) is higher than output current (speakers wattage).
+Now when this system produces a sound and then there will be no distortion because the input current (amps wattage) is higher than output current (speaker wattage).

 Simply when sound produces via this system, the amp can easily tackle the power requirement of speakers and no distortion occurs.

 Just opposite to this condition, if we have a 70W amplifier and 100W speaker then the sound produced by this system has distorted sound frequencies.
-The cause is the input current (amps wattage) is lower than output current (speakers wattage).
+The cause is the input current (amps wattage) is lower than output current (speaker wattage).

 If the amp is underpowered according to the speaker and when we increase the volume level, distortion occurs after a certain level.
 Volume level distortion only applied to the underpowered amplifiers.

 An ideal studio monitor has an amp built-in which has a slightly high wattage than the wattage of the speaker joined.